jfriedlein/Custom_Doxygen_Documentation/README.md

 # Custom_Doxygen_Documentation
 Create a Doxygen documentation page from a standard C++ Code file

-The design of the documentation inspired by the deal.ii tutorial programs.
+The design of the documentation is inspired by the deal.ii tutorial programs.
 Because I was not able to figure out how one can configure Doxygen such that it exactly creates  what is shown in this documentation, I created this quick and dirty script to do this for me the old-school way.

 ## Requirements
 - Python3 (not tested for Python2)